go-gitea/gitea/web_src/js/features/aria.md

 1. Detect if the dropdown has an input, if yes, it works like a combobox, otherwise it works like a menu
 2. Always use "combobox", never use "menu"

-According to the public discussion with fsologureng in chat channel, we think it's better to use "combobox" for all dropdowns.
+According to the public discussion with fsologureng in chat channel:

+> 2023-03-13 14:52:00 UTC
+>
-> On the old web there were many menus implemented with an auto-submit select,
+> fsologureng: On the old web there were many menus implemented with an auto-submit select,
 > but that didn't change the fact that they were selects for screen readers.
 > That is the case with Fomantic dropdowns as used in Gitea.
 > Implementations of auto-submit select menus fell behind in modern web design precisely because they are not usable or accessible."
 >
-> We can mark all "dropdown" as "combobox", never use "menu" in code.
+> wxiaoguang: We can mark all "dropdown" as "combobox", never use "menu" in code.
 Do you think this solution is clear enough?
 >
-> Yes.
+> fsologureng: Yes.
 I think it will provide better accessibility because is more coherent with the current fomantic based implementation.

 Reference: